aura-nw/docs/docs/integrate/wallet/NFT.md

 ## 2. Transfering NFT

-Only CW721 can be tranfered between 2 addresses (CW4973 is not created for transfering NFT).
-Tranfering CW721 NFT can be performed by executing CosmWasm transactions with the following format:
+Tranfering NFT can be performed by executing CosmWasm transactions with the following format:

 ```js
 "tx": {